SESYNC-ci/brown-bag-lessons/_posts/2014-10-28-hw-save-load.md

 # for example,

 png("myplot.png", width=480, height=480)
-plot(mydata$xvariable, mydata$yvariable, col="red, pch=21)
+plot(mydata$xvariable, mydata$yvariable, col="red", pch=21)
 dev.off()

 # png width and height specifications are in pixels by default
 # whereas pdf width and height specifications are in inches by default
 # Or, you can use the units argument to specify inches, cm, etc.

 {% endhighlight %}